avelino/awesome-go/README.md

 ### Tutorials

+- [Implementing CRUD in Golang REST API with Mux & GORM](https://codewithmukesh.com/blog/implementing-crud-in-golang-rest-api/) - Building a CRUD Golang REST API from scratch using MUX, GORM, MySQL, Viper and clean folder seperation.
+Entire source code is also included!
 - [50 Shades of Go](https://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/) - Traps, Gotchas, and Common Mistakes for New Golang Devs.
 - [A Guide to Golang E-Commerce](https://snipcart.com/blog/golang-ecommerce-ponzu-cms-demo?utm_term=golang-ecommerce-ponzu-cms-demo) - Building a Golang site for e-commerce (demo included).
 - [A Tour of Go](https://tour.golang.org/) - Interactive tour of Go.